ParichayNITW/OPTIM2/docs/dra_profile_example.md

   origin station), and
 * B's DRA and pump switches (On injects 3 ppm, pump shear respected).

-Both stations set `segment_floor` entries so `_update_mainline_dra` enforces a 2 ppm treated-length requirement whenever a DRA slug is injected.
-When the injector is off the floor cannot be met, so the optimiser reports an empty profile for that hour—exactly what the Streamlit app shows when the "Run daily …" actions are invoked.
+The helper sets the scenario-wide `dra_min_ppm` to 2 and `dra_max_ppm` to 3 so
+every injection is clamped between the baseline requirement and the max achievable drag-reduction PPM.
+When an injector is Off, the optimiser simply advects whatever ppm was already flowing through the segment (0 ppm in the initial snapshot) instead of forcing the baseline everywhere.

 The output is formatted the same way as the three-station example: each block lists the switch states followed by a two-column table showing the optimiser's